sw180283/SoftFox/README.md

 #Week 8 - Tiled Level Layout Implemented
 ###Task completed by: Thomas and Sam (Pair programming)
 Having discussed the error the was interuptting our work with our lecturers, we found that the error was an issue with a circuluar include of headers where SoftFox.h was included in Level.h and vice versa.
 This has taught our group more about C++/SDL and how to manage and maintain the includes.

+#Week 9 - Platform Dirt Uses Level
+##Task completed by: Thomas and Sam (Pair programming)
+After implementing our working map layout based on a tixt file, we started to created more level layouts.
+As the level generation was simple to implement changes, this meant we could create more levels quickly.
+We also amde the player and hunter spawn into the game using the text file.

+The main obsticle this week as been our lack of knowledge with Github, as we struggled to uploaded, merge and maintain branches of code.
+This slowed production to a stop and took a long time to fix.
+This also lead to a fear of losing work from attempting to fix the problem.
+We overcame this obsticle by approaching our lecturers and presenting the problem.
+They were able to fix this after some attempts and production was able to continue.

+#The Third Sprint Review
+The project owner commented on our use of Trello, and how to improve the wording of our user stories.
+We were also given advice on how to include investor focused user stories into our Trello board, such as including market research.

+The final scope of the project was questioned and the project manager wanted to focus our attention to the main user stories to complete in the final weeks.
+This has influenced our next sprint plan and what user stories to work on.